maybleMyers/H1111/README.md

 ## Basic Installation

-If you already have musubi tuner installed and running you should just be able to download h1111.py and
+If you already have musubi tuner installed and running you should just be able to just download h1111.py and hv_generate_video.py and put them in your misubi directory

 pip install gradio tiktoken ffmpeg ffmpeg-python